Who is eligible for the cardiac CT course?

-Once you register, you will be provided with a reading list.
+About 6 weeks before the course, you will be provided with a link to the course on-line lectures, some of which are mandatory to view and pass before attending the course.
 You can view previous course lectures on www.cv-imaging.org by registering on the website free of charge.
 When you attend the course, you will be provided with a comprehensive course manual and permanent link to a resource folder.

 Is the course recognised for CPD?

-Attedance to the full 6-days of the course is recognised for 46 CPD credits by the Royal College of Radiologists in accordance with their guidelines and this should be recognised by any accredited national or international body.
-The RCR stopped issuing CPD credits for events and courses from Oct 2016 and have asked the organisers to issue their own provided certain criteria are fulfilled.
-The 46 credits we have for the course dates back from before when they use to grant the points.
+Attendance to the full 6-days of the course is recognised for 46 CPD credits by the Royal College of Radiologists in accordance with their guidelines and this should be recognised by any accredited national or international body.
 You can check further about RCR guidance on this link.